TheGamer007/thegamer007.github.io/docs/legacy/customise_website.md

 ---
 title: Customising the website using Jekyll themes
+parent: docs/legacy.md
-prev: /docs/create_website
+prev: /docs/legacy/create_website
-next: /docs/add_pages
+next: /docs/legacy/add_pages
 ---
-# Customising the Website (using Jekyll Themes)

 Now that you have the website up and running, it's time to take advantage of Jekyll's features in order to personalize the visuals and behaviour.
 As mentioned earlier, you can use a number of available Jekyll themes out-of-the-box in order to generate a website to your liking.
 However, if you wish to modify some of the behaviour provided, read on.

-## Jekyll Themes
+#### Jekyll Themes

 From the [Jekyll Docs](https://jekyllrb.com/docs/themes/):
-> Jekyll has an extensive theme system that allows you to leverage community-maintained templates and styles to customize your site’s presentation.
+><br/> Jekyll has an extensive theme system that allows you to leverage community-maintained templates and styles to customize your site’s presentation.
 Jekyll themes package up layouts, includes, and stylesheets in a way that can be overridden by your site’s content.

 Themes allow you to mirror the look and feel of the corresponding website by providing the relevant layouts and stylesheets, thus reducing the code you need to write.
 Since most themes have active contributors, you can be certain that basic functionality will not have any obvious bugs.
 The themes themselves are Open Source, and have Github repos.

-### Adding a theme
+##### Adding a theme

 Go to the Settings section of your repo and scroll down to the **Github Pages** heading.
 This contains the status of your website, which branch it uses as the source to generate the site, the chosen theme and custom domain options.
 We are interested in choosing a theme.